 Welcome to my home page!

-Taking a long historical perspective, I work on state building and political parties, especially in the East Asian context.
-My current book project is about the role of political parties under authoritarianism and investigates the Chinese Communist Party.
-Asking why the Chinese state is "stronger" in some areas of its realm than in others, I am particularly interested in local government, state bureaucracy and the Communist Party.
-I approach contemporary outcomes from a long historical perspective and have conducted research on the Cultural Revolution, the Second Sino-Japanese War (1937-1945) and governance reforms of the Yongzheng Emperor (r.
+I research political parties and East Asian politics, with a particular interest in history.
+My forthcoming book is about the role of political parties under authoritarianism and investigates the Chinese Communist Party.
+Asking why the Chinese state is "stronger" in some areas of its realm than in others, I am particularly interested in local government, state bureaucracy and the party's rank and file.
+Part of my research approaches contemporary outcomes from a long historical perspective and has dealt with the Cultural Revolution, the Second Sino-Japanese War (1937-1945) and governance reforms of the Yongzheng Emperor (r.
 1722-1735).
 I have spent altogether two years doing field research in mainland China (Shandong, Hubei, Beijing), Taiwan and Japan.
-I hold a PhD in political science from Harvard University and was granted a post-doctoral scholarship from the Harvard Academy for International and Area Studies (2015-2017).
+I hold a PhD in political science from Harvard University, was granted a post-doctoral scholarship from the Harvard Academy for International and Area Studies (2015-2016), and now work as an Assistant Research Fellow at the Institute of Political Science at Academia Sinica.